mariochampion/gitmynotes/README.md

-# notesdump
+# GitNotes
-python and applescript to back up macOS notes
+Use GitHub to back up macOS Notes using python and applescript

 ## to do
 write real instructions